 If you’re using a condenser microphone for vocals, you’ll need a pop filter because they’re so vulnerable to transient noises that the p and sh (plosive) sounds you produce can create distortion and be exaggerated in the recordings without them.

-Condensers get their character partly due to them requiring phantom power (power from an external 48V preamp).
+Condensers such as the AKG C414 get their character partly due to them requiring phantom power (power from an external 48V preamp).
 This means they won’t need a lot of preamp gain to boost the signal to where you want it.
 Having the wrong type of mic can mean that you need a lot of extra gain and condensers help solve this problem.

 Condenser microphones are classified into two types: small and large diaphragm.